Deseteral/lebkuchen-fm/README.md

 ```

 Backend server runs on port 9000 while frontend server runs on port 3000.
-They're both able to communicate using proxy server.
+They're both able to communicate using proxy server that `frontend:dev` provides.

 You also need to have MongoDB running on localhost.